DIXANTOFFICIAL1/Graphinity/README.md

 Input → API → Output
 ```

-The API node sends the request to the configured HTTP endpoint and passes the response downstream.
+The API node sends the request to the configured HTTP endpoint and passes the response to the next node.

 ---

 # 🧱 Backend Architecture

-The backend is organized into separate layers:
+The backend is organized into three main layers:

 ```text
 backend/